compbiozurich/UZH-BIO392/course-results/2023/Leila Osterwalder/Leila_GenomeResources.md

 National Institutes of Health (NIH)-funded resource dedicated to building a central resource that defines the clinical relevance of genes and variants for use in precision medicine and research.
 Search query for a specific gene (e.g. MYC) and its association with a disease.
 Provides curated knowledge to ClinVar.

 ## ClinVar
+A database of genomic variants and the interpretation of their relevance to disease.
 ClinVar is a NCBI resource of reports of the relationships among human variations and phenotypes.